npradaschnor/Programming-and-Scripting-Project-2018/README.md

 Before starting the project some programs, files and libraries must be downloaded and installed:
 <ol>
  <li>Python version 3.6 downloaded via Anaconda3</li>
- <li>Visual Studio Code version 1.21.1 downloaded and set up with Github<li>
+ <li>Visual Studio Code version 1.21.1 downloaded and set up with Github</li>
  <li>Iris dataset downloaded from UCI website and from other ways, such as via sklearn </li>
  <li>Libraries imported: csv, pandas, numpy, matplotlib and sklearn </li>
  </ol>